FAQ: Federal Criminal Defense

 FAQ: FEDERAL CRIMINAL DEFENSE

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Federal Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Federal Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Federal Criminal Defense Attorney, if you have been indicted with a federal crime.
 You need a Fierce Advocate to defend your rights, your property, and your freedom.
 This page answers some of the most common questions my Firm receives concerning Federal Criminal Defense.

 What should I do, if I’m investigated by a federal agency?

 You should exercise your right to remain silent and begin your search for an experienced federal criminal defense attorney.
 You will have an opportunity to tell your side of the story after retaining counsel.